TAP-GGC/TheBeepBops/README.md

 The objective of the workshop is to have the participants learn basic coding fundamentals, demonstrate critical thinking, and apply block coding.
 Using block coding, the participants will control a robot called mBot Mega to navigate an obstacle course by utilizing various sensors equipped on the robot.
 While programming the mBots for real-world tasks, participants will learn about sensors, 'if' and 'else' statements, and booleans.
 <!-- You can look at other TAP projects if you need a better idea of how to describe your workshops objectives -->

-This workshop will have participants:

-- Program a robot to perform basic movement of going forward and backward and using its onboard sensors to test out obstacle avoidance.
-- Participate in a robot competition by racing through a pre-designed track, since participants can add variation to the program like making the mBot move faster/slower, turn more sharply, etc...

 ## :bulb: Project Information
 <!--
 Your Options for target audience: